 Meeting with an attorney now can help to clear up questions you have about the filing process and to give you a good idea of what to expect if you move forward with a case.

-This can be tremendously beneficial in the event that you engage in a personal injury lawsuit.
+This can be tremendously beneficial if you engage in a personal injury lawsuit.
 Whiplash might cause you persistent and serious pain, but you do have options that allow you to focus on recovery.
 Contact an attorney today.